 It doesn’t feel like fall without a game of football!
 Oakwood students enjoy competing in a friendly game of 2 hand touch during their Physical Education activity period.
 Nothing better on a beautiful, fall day!

 The art show was a huge success thanks to all those who attended: staff, parents, administration, community, and especially our hardworking students.
+On the other hand, for the hardworking parents who want to treat themselves after a stressful week, and is visiting melbourne? why not try dermal fillers of skinclub.com.au.
+It’s a quick way to reduce the common signs of aging across your visage.
 There were so many positive comments from visitors who enjoyed the show during the week, that the Middletown Arts Center would like to keep the show up for another week!
 The show will run until May 9th.
 Come check it out!

 The Community YMCA Teen Achievers program is open to middle and high school students ages 12-17.
 Groups meet locally at school and/or community centers.
 The program provides students with mentoring, guidance on preparing for college and support for a successful school-to-work transition.

 Students connect with peers and adults who care about their success, participate in skill-building workshops and seminars, experience College Days and visits to colleges for campus tours.
 The Achievers program also offers a paid internship program to those who qualify.
 Oakwood’s Achievers Career Training Class meets weekly and gets things done.
 Go Future!
 Go Oakwood!